Edoardoba/Herokuapp/README.md

 ## Building a model

 The following step was to build a model able to correctly predict the house prices.
 I have implemented *Linear regression*, through the sklearn Library in Python.
 The code is avalaible in the **heroku_regression.ipynb** file.

+## Creating Backend

+Now that I have the model saved in a external "pickle" I cna call it back whenever I need a new prediction.
+So the idea is to let the user insert the parameters, send them to the backend("Heroku"), apply the regression and send the results back to the frontend.
+FOr this reason now I'll focus on working on Heroku.